Gabbinbar Homestead: History

-The building now known as the school house was moved to the site in 1932.
+The building now known as the gardeners cottage was moved to the site in 1932.
 It is thought to have previously been a church, but was used as a billiards room and is sited picturesquely in a wooded area adjacent to the main house.

 In 1936, Duncan Nelson died, leaving his widow Colina at Gabbinbar.
 Colina remained at the property until 1970, apart from the period between May 1942 and July 3 when the house was used by the 2/1st Corps Field Survey Company AIF to house the survey, drafting and reproduction sections.
 At the end of their occupation, the Defence Department commissioned Cliff Williamson to supervise restoration of the house to the condition prior to Army occupation.
 Colina Nelson sold the property to Treveren and Joan Liesegang in 1970.
 At this stage, the house had no electricity and inadequate plumbing.
 Upgrading of these services and much maintenance and repair works was undertaken by the Liesegangs.
 They ensured the property remained accessible to the public, using it as a venue for various fund raising events.

 In 1992, another building was moved onto the property at the rear of the main house on what was thought to be the site of an earlier cottage.
 The new building was previously the cottage of well known naturalist Mr Pat Walker, known locally as the "spider man" due to his scientific work with spiders.
 Walker was associated with Gabbinbar, having collected funnel-web spiders from the site for use at the Commonwealth Serum Laboratory where a vaccine was developed.
 He was also long-time friends with the Liesegangs.

 When the property changed ownership in 1995, it was unoccupied and in a deteriorated state.

 In about 2000, the property was purchased by Barry Bernoth to convert into a wedding venue.
 However, it took some time for him to persuade the Toowoomba City Council to allow the house to be used for that purpose.
 Having eventually gained council approval and after painstaking restoration the property, weddings have been held at Gabbinbar since 2012.